nextflow-io/nextflow/docs/reference/syntax.md

 // -> [2, 4, 6]
 ```

-And they can declare local variables that exist only for the lifetime of each closure invocation:
+Closures can declare local variables that exist only for the lifetime of each closure invocation:

 ```groovy
 def result = 0